polyphony-chat/.github/CODE_OF_CONDUCT.md

-# Contributor Code of Conduct
+# Polyphony Contributor Code of Conduct

 This code of conduct document is based on the Contributor Covenant Code of Conduct.
+It has been updated to be even more in line with our core community values.

+Version v1.1.0

 ## Our Pledge